Red rail

-The red rail (Aphanapteryx bonasia) is an extinct species of flightless rail.
-It was endemic to the Mascarene island of Mauritius, east of Madagascar in the Indian Ocean.
-It had a close relative on Rodrigues island, the likewise extinct Rodrigues rail (Erythromachus leguati), with which it is sometimes considered congeneric.
-Its relationship with other rails is unclear.
-Rails often evolve flightlessness when adapting to isolated islands, free of mammalian predators.
+The red rail (Aphanapteryx bonasia) is an extinct species of rail that was endemic to the Mascarene island of Mauritius, east of Madagascar in the Indian Ocean.
+It had a close relative on Rodrigues island, the likewise extinct Rodrigues rail (Erythromachus leguati), with which it is sometimes considered congeneric, but their relationship with other rails is unclear.
+Rails often evolve flightlessness when adapting to isolated islands, free of mammalian predators, and that was also the case for this species.
 The red rail was a little larger than a chicken and had reddish, hairlike plumage, with dark legs and a long, curved beak.
 The wings were small, and its legs were slender for a bird of its size.
 It was similar to the Rodrigues rail, but was larger, and had proportionally shorter wings.
 It has been compared to a kiwi or a limpkin in appearance and behaviour.

-It is believed to have fed on invertebrates, and snail shells have been found with damage matching an attack by its beak.
+This bird is believed to have fed on invertebrates, and snail shells have been found with damage matching an attack by its beak.
 Human hunters took advantage of an attraction red rails had to red objects by using coloured cloth to lure the birds so that they could be beaten with sticks.
 Until subfossil remains were discovered in the 1860s, scientists only knew the red rail from 17th century descriptions and illustrations.
 These were thought to represent several different species, which resulted in a large number of invalid junior synonyms.
 It has been suggested that all late 17th-century accounts of the dodo actually referred to the red rail, after the former had become extinct.
 The last mention of a red rail sighting is from 1693, and it is thought to have gone extinct around 1700, due to predation by humans and introduced species.

 Taxonomy

-The red rail was first mentioned as "Indian river woodcocks" by the Dutch ships’ pilot Heyndrick Dircksz Jolinck in 1598.
+The red rail was first mentioned as "Indian river woodcocks" by the Dutch ships' pilot Heyndrick Dircksz Jolinck in 1598.
 By the 19th century, the bird was known only from a few contemporary descriptions referring to red "hens" and names otherwise used for grouse or partridges in Europe, as well as the sketches of the Dutch merchant Pieter van den Broecke and the English traveller Sir Thomas Herbert from 1646 and 1634.
 While they differed in some details, they were thought to depict a single species by the English naturalist Hugh Edwin Strickland in 1848.
 The Belgian scientist Edmond de Sélys Longchamps coined the scientific name Apterornis bonasia based on the old accounts mentioned by Strickland.
 He also included two other Mascarene birds, at the time only known from contemporary accounts, in the genus Apterornis: the Réunion ibis (now Threskiornis solitarius); and the Réunion swamphen (now Porphyrio caerulescens).
 He thought them related to the dodo and Rodrigues solitaire, due to their shared rudimentary wings, tail, and the disposition of their digits.